kydubois/MyPythonScripts/VeterinaryHospitalData/README.txt

 Finally, run PlaceDetailsDump_Run4.py.
 This program will connect to that newky created databse table and extract all the requested data.
 It will pull hospital name, address, phone, and googple places website information.
 It will finally write all the information into a
 CSV file.

+One final note, programs PlaceSearch_Run1.py and PlaceDetailsLoad.py only ping the API with 200 requests at a time in order to not overload the API.